ambernad/EKS-Inf2-A10-Benchmark/README.md

 This is repository with scripts and EKS manifests to run Stable Diffusion 2 benchmark on EKS nodes with Amazon Inferentia2 and NVidia A10

 # Implementation guide:
-1. Use EC2 with DLAMI compile model for Inf2.
+1. Use EC2 with DLAMI to compile model for Inf2.
 Save model artefacts locally on EC2.
 Very specific for each model.
 Better to look for pre-built compilation script
 2. Use Deep Learning Containers.
 Modify DLC (add package, copy model from step1, define custom CMD) and create dockerfile.
 Example: Inf2/sd2-inf2-inference-dockerfile
 3. Write python script where model  should be deployed as API.
 Use Flask or FastAPI.
 Example: s3://abernads-ml-artefacts/sd2_service.py .
 Use this script in CMD part in dockerfile
 4. Build and run docker container locally on the same EC2 where model was compiled.
 Example: